-All learners participate in facilitated sessions and have the opportunity to engage in Online Simulated Patient Encounters.
+All learners participate in facilitated sessions and have the opportunity to engage in simulated client encounters.

 Visa residents will have the option to attend our core programming applicable for all specialties.
 Those entering family medicine will also have the option to attend family medicine specific sessions.

 Visa fellows are guided into a supervisory role, exploring the theory and practice of providing feedback to residents in clinical settings.

 2024 Program Dates

 Touchstone Institute Learning programs will be delivered in a hybrid model – including both virtual and in-person learning.

 The planned dates for the 2024 Learning Programs (Pre-Residency Program, Pre-Residency Program – Family Medicine, and Canadian Medicine Primer) are illustrated below.